 Another ship accident occurred in 2007 when a container ship collided with a tower on the Oakland Bay Bridge in San Francisco Bay.
 The ship was leaving the Port of Oakland for the South Korean port when the ship’s pilot hit the tower.

-The cause was determined to be poor navigation by the pilot in low-visibility conditions, caused by his use of certain medications and a lack of communication.
+The cause was determined to be the pilot’s poor navigation in low-visibility conditions, which was related to his medication and poor communication.

-Although no one was hurt in the accident, it led to a huge spill of fuel into the Bay, which caused a big environmental disaster and the deaths of thousands of birds.
+Although no one was hurt in the accident, it led to a massive spill of fuel into the Bay, which caused a significant environmental disaster and the deaths of thousands of birds.

 Port Fatalities